 Funds and clients

 The Health Council is fully financed by the Dutch government.
-The Council is allocated a budget that consists of contributions from the Ministry of Health, Welfare and Sport; the Ministry of Infrastructure and Water Management; the Ministry of Economic Affairs and Climate Policy; and the Ministry of Social Affairs and Employment, as well as incidental contributions from other ministries.
+The Council is allocated a budget that consists of contributions from the Ministry of Health, Welfare and Sport; the Ministry of Infrastructure and Water Management; the Ministry of Agriculture, Nature and Food Quality; and the Ministry of Social Affairs and Employment, as well as incidental contributions from other ministries.

 The Council considers as its clients the ministers of the abovementioned departments.
 Parliament can also submit a request for advice to the Council.